leeboardtools/gnucashjgnash/readme.md

         - A buy transaction recording the purchase of the shares from the investment account.

 - Scheduled transactions:
     - Only fairly simple scheduled transactions are supported.
 Only one template transaction is supported (may change to a new scheduled transaction is created for each template transaction)
     - Semi-monthly transactions are converted to two separate transactions.
+    - End of month transactions are treated as month transactions.
+The number of days from the end of the month is lost.
     - Reinvested dividends are not supported (they require 2 transactions, but the jGnash Reminder class only supports 1).
-    - End of month?
     - The last date is not transferred, so make sure your GnuCash database is up to date before transferring.
     - Reminders are only generated for scheduled transactions that have a template transaction.
     - The 'except on weekends' setting is currently ignored, for the end of month it's always set to the last valid day of the month.

 - Budgets are not supported.

+## Warnings
+Detected issues are recorded as warnings, which are displayed at the end of the conversion.
+The warnings are also written to the file Warnings.TXT in the same folder as the GnuCash database file.
+If there's an existing Warnings.TXT file it is overwritten.

+If any warnings are displayed, be sure to review the warnings!

 # Project Development Notes: